Mabuya montserratae

 Mabuya montserratae, the Montserrat skink, is a species of lizard belonging to the family Scincidae, the skinks.
-This species was endemic to Montserrat in the Lesser Antilles, although it is now considered to be possibly extinct.
+This species is endemic to Montserrat in the Lesser Antilles, although it is now considered to be possibly extinct.

 Taxonomy

 Mabuya montserratae was first formally described in 2012 by the American herpetologists S. Blair Hedges and Caitlin E. Conn, with its type locality given as between Killecrankie Mydram, Waterworks Estate and Molyneux Village, Montserrat, the holotype being collected on 6 August 1970.
 This species is classified in the genus Mabuya which is within the subfamily Mabuyinae of the skink family Scincidae.

 Distribution and habitat

-Mabuya montserratae was endemic to the island of Montserrat in the Lesser Antilles, but was known from only eight specimens which were collected at just two locations on the island, the type locality and Woodlands in the Central Hills of the island.
-The Montserrat skink was apparently restricted to the more humid forests of centre of the island.
+Mabuya montserratae is endemic to the island of Montserrat in the Lesser Antilles, but is known from only eight specimens which were collected at just two locations on the island, the type locality and Woodlands in the Central Hills of the island.
+The Montserrat skink is apparently restricted to the more humid forests of centre of the island.